FutureMaximus/Denizen-Cutscenes/README.md

 **What is Denizen Cutscenes?**

-Denizen Cutscenes is a very powerful cutscene tool with many features.
+Denizen Cutscenes is a very powerful cutscene creation tool.
 The goal for this tool is to allow as much creative freedom as possible while at the same time making it simple to create cutscenes.

 **What can it do?**